PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/validationError/classes/ValidationError.md

 # Class: ValidationError

-This class detects validation errors and sends those errors to the superclass ApplicationError.
+This class represents an error indicating validation errors.
+It extends the ApplicationError class to handle and format the error information.

 ## Extends